api3dao/old-api3-docs/smart-contract-platform-guides/self-serve integration.md

 }
 ```

+`$CHAIN_NAME` is the name that will be used to refer to your chain.

-`mnemonic` will be the mnemonic of the wallet that you will use to deploy the protocol contracts.
+`$MNEMONIC` is the mnemonic of the wallet that you will use to deploy the protocol contracts.
 Make sure that it is funded (if applicable).

-`providerUrl` is the URL of the node JSON-RPC API you will use to deploy the protocol contracts.
+`$PROVIDER_URL` is the URL of the node JSON-RPC API you will use to deploy the protocol contracts.

 6. Add the following entry to [`hardhat.config.js`](https://github.com/api3dao/airnode/blob/master/packages/protocol/hardhat.config.js)